CircuitCoder/layered/content/2025-10-13-wait-for-process-ex.md

 tags: 灵车
 ---

-It's well known that you can add external program on Steam to friendly remind your friend that you are doing hard work™ and maybe they should too.
+It's well known that you can add external programs on Steam to friendly remind your friends that you are doing hard work™ and maybe they should too.

 <figure>
   <img src="https://layered-assets.thu.fail/2025-10-13-steam-vscode.png">